3 days in Auckland is a short amount of time to see everything the city has to offer. However, you can still see a lot during this time.

 I visited during January and the weather was beautiful.
 It barely rained during the two weeks I was in the city!
 If you visit during the winter, this will not be the case.

 Winter in New Zealand can be brutal, even if you visit the North Island!
 There can be a lot of rain and storm.
-You won’t get to enjoy the best of the city if you go during winter.
+You won’t get to enjoy the best out of your city break if you go during winter.

 Planning your trip to Auckland to coincide with the New Zealand weather is the best thing to do.
 It may be busier during this period, but you will be able to enjoy the city much more than you would in the wet and windy winter!